 If you are going to pocket carry, make it a revolver (ideally a hammerless revolver).

 There are quite a few defensive cartridge options.
 Most will work, but there are a few special considerations that must be considered before choosing a pocket pistol caliber.
 The first consideration is recoil control.
 When firing from the pocket, you are forced to shoot one-handed.
 If you have any difficulty controlling recoil when shooting your gun with two hands, the issue will be even more pronounced when firing one-handed from the pocket.
-For me, that eliminates the .357 magnum from consideration.
+For me, that eliminates the .357 magnum loads from consideration.

 Weight is a big issue for pocket carry